18 November 2020

 17 September 2020

-On this day, way back when I’m 1996, Zoo Entertainment started giving away vinyl copies of the Ænima LP.
+On this day, way back when in 1996 , Zoo Entertainment started giving away vinyl Ænima Lp’s.

 The vinyl edition was released before the official release day of 1 October 1996.
-Apparently wanting to start marketing TOOL’s sophomore album immediately, these first pressings of the vinyl has the Zoo Entertainment logo on the back cover, not Zoo/BMG.
+Apparently wanting to start marketing TOOL’s sophomore album, these first pressings of the vinyl has the Zoo Entertainment logo on the back of the cover and not Zoo/BMG.

 6 September 2020